After four decades of working with my hands, I still find it challenging to create a well-crafted piece that will be treasured by someone.

 For me, sculpture represents possibility in life.
-I am intrigued by the life of an idea as it travels from mind, to paper, and then transforms, given sensuality through wood to exist fully shaped in a space of its own.
+I am intrigued by the life of an idea as it travels from mind, to paper, and then transforms, given sensuality through the wood to exist fully shaped in a space of its own.
 The idea, given form, now seemingly moves, interacting fully with the viewer in a shared dimension.
 Life is movement, I want my sculptures to have a sense of movement even if they are stationary.

 I was a child of the sixties, thus I chose the road less traveled.
 While an art student at the University of Florida, I began laminating and carving plywood.
 After all, plywood was readily available and my professor realizing I was on to something gave me encouragement.
 Upon graduation in 1973, I made my way to Boston to live the life of an artist.
 My first experience of selling what I made was in the Christmas Store in Cambridge, then my big break was Rhinebeck in 1977.
 As my business continued to grow, I moved to the country in upstate New York, exhibiting in craft fairs all over the northeast.
 In 1995, I found my way back to Florida and settled into an artistic community in Railroad Square Art Park.
-After four decades of working with my hands, I still find it challenging to create a well crafted piece that will be treasured by someone.
+After four decades of working with my hands, I still find it challenging to create a well-crafted piece that will be treasured by someone.
 I have remained true to my desire to follow the path of creativity and found support in the community of crafts.
-In an homogenous world of sameness, diversity is something to strive for and work toward.
+In a homogenous world of sameness, diversity is something to strive for and work toward.
 My goal is to make products that are a joy to look at, a pleasure to touch and an honor to own.